kingzamzon/docs/docs/user-wallets/pkps/overview.md

 Please refer to the [Quick Start Guide](./quick-start.md) for how to get started with PKPs.

+## Key Features

+- **Distributed Security**: No single point of failure in key management.
+- **Programmable Logic**: Automate on-chain actions with custom logic.
+- **Flexible Permissions**: Implement sophisticated access rules for key usage.
+- **Non-Custodial**: Users maintain control over their assets without managing private keys directly, and don't have to trust any single party to manage keys for them.

 ## How it Works

 ### Key Generation and Storage